-One of the most common complaints I hear day in and day out, whether it’s from a couple in relationship counseling or someone looking for a new job or to choose a new career path, relates to the failure of others to keep their commitments.
-“He promised to spend less time working at home, but nothing’s changed”; “she told me she’d call me back by the end of the week, but it’s been three weeks and I still haven’t heard from her”; “The company told me they were preparing a job offer but then I never heard back from them.”
+One of the most common complaints I hear day in and day out, whether it’s from a couple in relationship counseling or someone looking for a new job or to choose a new career path, relates to the failure of others to keep their commitments.“He promised to spend less time working at home, but nothing’s changed”; “She told me she’d call me back by the end of the week, but it’s been three weeks and I still haven’t heard from her”; “The company told me they were preparing a job offer but then I never heard back from them.”

 I also often encounter clients’ failure to keep commitments to me in my role as life consultant, psychotherapist, career counselor, or life coach: clients commit to completing homework assignments, exercising, journaling – but a week later claim that they “didn’t have time” to, or they “got too busy” (more on this in a minute).

 Keeping your word, the vehicle by which commitments are made is of critical importance in your intrapersonal, interpersonal, and professional life.
 The degree to which you keep your commitments is a strong indicator of the peace and smoothness you will encounter in your life, for several reasons: